skillmio/adr/README.md

 * ADR is designed for **AlmaLinux and RHEL-compatible distributions**
 * Root privileges are required to install and configure services
 * Roles config are selected automatically based on your OS version
+* ADR is intended for a fresh server install